Avalum Penn Thaane: Production

 Avalum Penn Thaane is the directorial debut of Durai who also wrote the screenplay.
 It was produced by Pandari Bai, under the banner Sri Panduranga Productions.
 She also acted in the film as the mother of R. Muthuraman's character.
 Sumithra made her acting debut in this film, portraying a prostitute.
 The film had cinematography by Manohar, and it was edited by M. Umanath.
 Shooting took place at Vikram and Vasu Studios.
 The inspiration for the concept came when Durai who during his days as an assistant director was in a shoot at Mysore where he witnessed a group of prostitutes looking at the crew scouting for a chance to which Durai felt sympathy for them and this formed a basis for Avalum Penn Thaane.
-Despite Durai wanting to end the film in a light manner, distributors were adamant that by having the conclusion of a girl starting a new life afresh after marriage would be rejected by audience so Durai unwillingly ended the film in a tragic manner.
+Despite Durai wanting to give the film a happy ending, distributors were adamant that by having the conclusion of a girl starting a new life afresh after marriage would be rejected by audience so Durai unwillingly ended the film in its final manner.